 EVERY CHRYSTAL STANDS FOR A WOMAN WORLDWIDE WHO MAY SHINE

-With her mirror art Carola Pavlik tels the story, how art can be used to inspire change.
-One of her main subject is creating self awareness, her artworks seems to transform by light.
+With her mirror art Carola Pavlik tells the story, how art can be used to inspire change.
+One of her main subjects is creating self awareness, her artworks seems to transform by light.

 As an artist and creator of Czech descent Carola has always been creative and interested in the art of human behaviour & beauty from child on.